 The processing of full-fat milk into skimmed milk alters the hormone composition of the milk, which influences your hormonal balance when you consume it.
-Low-fat dairy may also be rich in androgens and may make the female body produce androgens.
+Low-fat dairy may also be rich in the male-type hormones called androgens and may make the female body produce androgens.

 The production of this hormone alters your menstrual cycle.

 Women consuming more than two servings of low-fat dairy daily have been shown to be more likely to suffer from infertility than those who consume it once a week.
 You can choose to go dairy-free or have plant-based milk or consume dairy options with varying quantities of fat.